 Mediation is a proven fast and effective route to resolving differences when initial discussions with the LA SEN Dept. have failed to resolve the matter.

 The law says you must now consider Mediation before you lodge an appeal with SEND Tribunal unless the dispute is only about the name or type of school, college named in the EHC Plan.
-Mediation is a free service for the parent, carer or young person to use.
+Mediation is a free voluntary service for the parent, carer or young person to use.

 Mediation only takes about 3 weeks to arrange as opposed to SEND Tribunals which take approx 12 weeks.
 The focus at Mediation is about getting the right support as soon as possible, to minimise any disruption to the young persons education.